-After the Swedish mulled wine (glögg) I just made, I am in the mood for more mulled wine.
+After the Swedish Mulled Wine (Glögg) I just made, I am in the mood for more mulled wine.
 That stuff was amazing!
-So Mulled Wine Turkey.
-It’s a thing.
-But Mulled Wine Turkey?
-Well, this mulled wine skips the sugar and vodka found in the glögg, but it keeps the wine, spices, and orange zest.
+So Mulled Wine Turkey… That’s a thing?
+This Mulled Wine Turkey recipe skips the sugar and vodka found in the glögg, but it keeps the wine, spices, and orange zest.
 This might have some potential.
 Sill, I was hesitant and kept looking for a turkey recipe, but I kept coming back to this one.
 It intrigued me, and I knew I had to try it.
 So Mulled Wine Turkey.
 It’s a thing.

->

-> Mulled wine + turkey?
+Mulled wine + turkey?
 Sounds a bit strange, but you have to trust me on this one.
 This may just be the best turkey I’ve ever made/had/been in the presence of.

 I feel like Christmas and Thanksgiving recipes should be really complicated because they are special occasions, but this recipe is surprisingly simple.
 Mulled Wine Turkey has 9 ingredients, and they were all easy to find.
 In fact, I had all but the wine and turkey on hand.

 I went with a generic turkey from Whole Foods instead of the brand mentioned in the recipe.
 It was mostly out of convenience because I couldn’t find the brand mentioned anywhere near me.

 I also opted for my standard $3 Three Wishes Cabernet Sauvignon.
 It’s ridiculously cheap and actually drinkable.
 I highly recommend trying it, even if it’s just for cooking.